 Effects of 3rd Party Apps on eComm

-Yottaa enables retailers to provide its shoppers with the best of both worlds – lightning fast performance and an engaging experience through third party applications.
-The impact is that customers have been able to increase online conversions 10-20 percent by using Yottaa to get control of these applications and improve site speed.
+Yottaa enables retailers to provide their shoppers with the best of both worlds – lightning-fast performance and an engaging experience through third-party applications.
+The impact is that customers have increased online conversions 10-20 percent by using Yottaa to get control of these applications and improve site speed.

-Retail e-commerce sites are heavy, that is no secret.
-Though the trend is improving, with 2016 speed at 4.78 seconds load time verses a 2015 speed time of 5.07.
+Retail e-commerce sites are heavy—that is no secret.
+However, the trend is improving, with a 2016 load time of 4.78 seconds compared to 5.07 for 2015.

-So retailers find themselves in a quantery: what do they do when the third-party applications that slow down their sites are also the same ones that are driving engagement?
+So retailers find themselves in a quandary: what do they do when the third-party applications that slow down their sites are also the same ones driving engagement?

-Yottaa says that their platform sequences third party apps in such a way to reduce the aforementioned violations.
-For more information about Yotaa click here.
+Yottaa says that its platform sequences third-party apps to reduce the aforementioned violations.
+For more information about Yottaa, click here.

 About us and this blog